• Skip to primary navigation

 Kernels left behind when pouring popcorn onto wire cooling rack set in a rimmed baking sheet.

 After the popcorn was ready, I transferred it to a large bowl.
-Then, I poured the toasted pecans on top of the popcorn.
+Then I poured the toasted pecans over the popcorn.

-I didn’t stir the two together at this point.
-The reason was that the pecans were heavier than the popcorn, and I wanted to be sure to coat the pecans with the caramel.
+I didn't stir the two together at this point.
+The reason was that the pecans were heavier than the popcorn, and I wanted to make sure they were coated with the caramel.

 Popcorn and pecans in a large bowl.